Canon RF 20mm F1.4 L VCM Lens Review

 The 20mm and f/1.4 combination is usually handholdable without ultra-high ISO settings, and this lens does not feature optical image stabilization.
 Omitting the optical stabilization system reduces the lens's size, weight, complexity, and cost.
 However, image stabilization is a very useful feature, especially when narrow apertures are needed.

 Canon addresses that omission with IBIS (In-Body Image Stabilization) in some EOS R-series cameras.
-In addition to reducing camera shake, the stabilized imaging sensor provides a still viewfinder image, enabling careful composition.
-Furthermore, sensor-based AF takes advantage of the stabilized view for improved accuracy.
+In addition to reducing camera shake, the stabilized imaging sensor provides a still viewfinder image, enabling careful composition, and sensor-based AF takes advantage of the stabilized view for improved accuracy.

 With no IS switch on the lens, the camera menu must be used to enable or disable IBIS or check the current settings.
-This extra step slightly impedes working quickly, moving from tripod mounted to handholding, for example.
+This extra step slightly impedes working quickly, such as when transitioning from tripod-mounted to handheld shooting.

 Image Quality